Pandappuccino/sdv-npc-aelin/README.md

 There are some configuration options that you can use to make it easier to make friends with Aelin, change his appearance, and more.
 The configuration options available are as follows:
 - **Seasonal Designs:** By default, Aelin has seasonal designs that change with each season.
 However, you can disable this if you prefer.
 - **Default Design:** If Seasonal Designs has been disabled, you can define which appearance Aelin uses instead.
 By default, he will use his Summer sprites.
-- **Alternative Gift Tastes:** By default, Aelin has *very* specific tastes.
+- **Alternate Gift Tastes:** By default, Aelin has *very* specific tastes.
 This toggle loads a different set, making it slightly easier to befriend him.
+- **Alternate Strawberry Tea Recipe:** This toggle adds an alternative method of obtaining the "Strawberry Tea" recipe if **[Eugene](https://www.nexusmods.com/stardewvalley/mods/9222)** is present in the game world.

 ## Mod Compatibility
 I've been working hard to make sure this mod is compatible with various mods.
 For the most part, the biggest compatibility options are gift tastes: I actually went through the mods I use to add specific tastes that match his default tastes.
 The mod has built-in compatibility for the following mods: